 We love working with smart, Australian Information Technology companies with leading edge hardware, software and services.
-We help them un-complicate what they do, so both technical and non-technical audience see the benefits - and open their minds and wallets.
-(Read how one wins even in Red Ocean global markets.)
+We help them un-complicate what they do so technical and non-technical audience both see the benefits - and open their minds and wallets.
+(Read How to Win Even in Red Ocean Markets.)

-Many of our Information Technology clients have faced some or all of these.
-You might have too:
+Many of our Information Technology clients face some or all of these.
+You might too:

 We believe that marketing complex concepts like information technology requires very special skills and rigorous processes.
-It's what we've devoted ourselves to for over a decade
+It's what we've committed to for over a decade

-Technoledge has focused only on marketing Australian high technology since 2004, with 70% of our clients being in Information Technology - including companies like Tier-3 Huntsman, Intelledox, Zetta Group, McEvoy Thomas, Translogix and Blue Apache.
+Technoledge has focused only on marketing Australian high technology since 2004, with 80% of our clients being in Information Technology - including companies like Tier-3 Huntsman, Intelledox, Zetta Group, Milestone Group, Translogix and Blue Apache.